jooray/imap-readlater/README.md

 TODO: Lots :)
  - Better list of bulk mailers to filter (those that send newsletters like mailchimp)
    - allow to filter by SMTP server's IP
+ - A way to flag whole thread as not interesting.
+You know how people Cc: you on stuff you don't care about.
+Mark that thread and never receive another mail from this thread again.
+That would be cool.

 Copying
 -------